francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 authenticated and encrypted starting from the Handshake encryption level.
 Furthermore, QUIC prevents middlebox interference.

-{::comment}
-Est-ce possible de détecter qu'une connection QUIC transporte du SSH3 à la place de H3 pur ?
-{:/comment}

 ### Leveraging the X.509 ecosystem

 By using TLS for their secure channel establishment, HTTPS and QUIC leverage the X.509 certificates ecosystem with low implementation effort.
 TLS and QUIC libraries already implement support for generating, parsing and verifying X.509 certificates.
-Similarly to classical OpenSSH certificates, this avoids encouraging SSH users to rely on the Trust On First Use pattern when connecting to their remote hosts.
-Relying on the X.509 certificates ecosystem additionally enables SSH3 servers to use ACME {{ACME}} to automatically (with no additional user action) generate X.509 certificates for their domain names using well-known certificate authorities such as Let's Encrypt.
+Similarly to classical OpenSSH certificates, this avoids encouraging users to rely on the Trust On First Use pattern when connecting to their remote hosts.
+Relying on the X.509 certificates ecosystem additionally enables servers to use ACME {{ACME}} to automatically (with no additional user action) generate X.509 certificates for their domain names using well-known certificate authorities such as Let's Encrypt.
 These certificates are publicly valid and can be verified like classical HTTPS certificates.
 Client certificates can also be issued and used as an authentication method for the client.